Pakse and the Bolaven Motorcycle Loop: Plantations and waterfalls

 You can either do the Short Loop (minimum 2 days, but you really need at least 3 and I enjoyed doing it in 4) or the Long Loop (minimum 3 days, but you really want 4 or 5).
 The Long Loop includes many more kilometres, and one additional set of waterfalls.
 All other waterfalls, and both coffee plantations, are on both the Short Loop and the Long Loop.
 The only advice from Yves that I might disagree with is his opinion that the Long Loop is worth doing.
 Personally, I spent 4 full days doing the Short Loop at a really relaxed pace, and I loved that.
 Everyone I met who did the Long Loop said it wasn't worth the dangers or the extra kilometres.

 The Long Loop requires driving two dangerous roads -- one is dangerous because of robberies, and one because the road itself is in very bad condition.
 If you do the Long Loop, don’t be stupid -- do the dangerous part in a group.
 And really try not to stop for ANY reason in the robbery-prone area.
-Most of Laos has an extremely low violent crime rate, and there is no reason to spend time in the few places where crime is a problem.
+Most of Laos has an extremely low crime rate, and there is no reason to spend time in the few places where violent crime is frequent.

 Bolaven Short Loop Itinerary - Day 1